jimfrenette/wp-custom-dashboard/README.md

 # wp-custom-dashboard
-Simple WordPress plugin to redirect to a custom dashboard.
+WordPress plugin stub to customize the dashboard for users without administrator access.